md-ali-0/w-app/README.md

 -   **Current Weather:** Users can view the current weather conditions for a specific location.
 -   **Search:** Users can search for weather information by entering a location.
+-   **Forecast:** Five Day Forecast information Update for a specific location.
 -   **Responsive Design:** The application is designed to be responsive and accessible across various devices.

 ## Technologies Used